AlexCharlton/cycles/README.md

 TidalCycles (it's hard to compete with Haskell!), while taking advantage of Rust's ability to provide low-to-zero-cost abstractions.

+Using this crate without default features (specifically, the std feature) makes it no-std (but not no-alloc).

 ## The [`Pattern`] trait

 The essence of this crate is the [`Pattern`] trait. `Pattern`s are types